pmcteixeira/book-notes/http-the-definitive-guide/http-the-definitive-guide.markdown

 Operating systems provide different facilities for manipulating their TCP connections. **Sockets API**, the TCP programming interface firstly developed for the Unix operating system, hides all the details of TCP and IP from the HTTP programmer.

-The sockets API lets you create TCP endpoint data structures, connect these end- points to remote server TCP endpoints, and read and write data streams.
+The sockets API lets you create TCP endpoint data structures, connect these endpoints to remote server TCP endpoints, and read and write data streams.
 The TCP API hides all the details of the underlying network protocol handshaking and the segmentation and reassembly of the TCP data stream to and from IP packets.

 Establishing a connection can take a while, depending on how far away the server is, the load on the server, and the congestion of the Internet.
 Once the connection is set up, the client sends the HTTP request and the server reads it.
 Once the server gets the entire request message, it processes the request, performs the requested action, and writes the data back to the client.